-“The newly released Responsible Mohair Standard verifies and identifies mohair produced in farming systems that respects animal welfare and the environment.
+“The newly released Responsible Mohair Standard verifies and identifies mohair produced in farming systems that respect animal welfare and the environment.
 The RMS applies a strong assurance system to perform regular audits of the farms and to track the material to the final product.
-The RMS is designed to ensure that animal welfare outcomes are delivered, and that the goats are humanely treated, healthy and well cared for,” stated Hanna Denes, Senior Manager of Standards at Textile Exchange.
+The RMS is designed to ensure that animal welfare outcomes are delivered and that the goats are humanely treated, healthy and well cared for,” stated Hanna Denes, Senior Manager of Standards at Textile Exchange.

-Denes added that it was heartening to see the passion shared by all the people involved in the industry – from the farmers who tend to animals and their land, to the mills processing the fibre, the brands making mohair products, and the industry associations engaging with all involved to develop solutions.
+Denes added that it was heartening to see the passion shared by all the people involved in the industry – from the farmers who tend to animals and their land to the mills processing the fibre, the brands making mohair products, and the industry associations engaging with all involved to develop solutions.

 Humphreys commented that the Mohair partnership with Textile Exchange, the support of global brands & retailers and the progressive approach of the South African Mohair Industry will ensure the long-term growth and improvement of the sector.